-The jitter cleaner PLL equipped on a syn1588® PCle NIC Revision 2.1 can be sourced by a signal provided on connector X8.
+The jitter cleaner PLL equipped on a syn1588[®] PCle NIC Revision 2.1 can be

-Jitter-Cleaner PLL clock input frequency
+clock input frequency

 Minimum 8 kHz

 Minimum (recommended) 8 kHz

 Maximum (recommended) 100 MHz

 Maximum 710 MHz

-Table 2:Frequency input range
+Table 2: Frequency input range

-"Extclk" command
+"extclk" command

 The "extclk" command is used to generate the internal clock from an input signal provided by the user at connector X8.
-The "extclk" command is only applicable for syn1588® PCle NIC Revision 2.1 with the separately acquired option "ExtClk" (see also: "Application Note: Ordering syn1588® PCle NIC Revision 2.1").
+The "extclk" command is only applicable for syn1588[®] PCIe NIC Revision 2.1 with the separately acquired ordering option "ExtClk" (see also: "AN002 - Application Note: Ordering syn1588[®] PCIe NIC").

 The "extclk" command can be used with the syn1588, the ptpmmm, and the fSync command line tools.
-While ptpmmm can be used to remotely configure syn1588® devices, the syn1588 and fSync tools configures only the local devices of the platform where it is executed.
+While ptpmmm can be used to remotely configure syn1588[®] devices, the syn1588 and fSync tools configures only the local devices of the platform where it is executed.

 The syntax is equivalent for both tools with a single exception.
-For ptpmmm three additional parameters are needed, denoting the target syn1588® PCle NIC Rev 2.1 in the network.
+For ptpmmm three additional parameters are needed, denoting the target syn1588[®] PCle NIC Rev 2.1 in the network.